2.1 Understand the social environment of road transport and the rules governing it

 The digital tachograph offers several advantages to the law-abiding driver in that many of the ‘centre field’ details, which a driver has to manually write in on a tachograph chart, are now completed automatically by the instrument itself.
 A digital tachograph will take details of the drivers name directly from their driver card as soon as it is inserted into the instrument.
 It will also take the correct time and odometer readings from its own internal memory at the point that the card is inserted or taken out.

-A driver using a digital tachograph will still have to insert the start and finish place at the start and end of their journey but this will be restricted to the country of start/finish place e.g. ‘UK’ for the United Kingdom or ‘F’ for France and will be selected through a scroll down list programmed into the digital tachograph.
+A driver using a digital tachograph will still have to insert the start and finish place at the start and end of their journey but this will be restricted to the country of start/finish place e.g. ‘UK’ for the United Kingdom or ‘F’ for France and will be selected through a scroll down list programmed into the digital tachograph (smart tachograph 2 units will automatically suggest the country based on the GPS/Galileo location).
 The one exception to this is Spain where a driver is required to insert a regional code rather than the national ID.

-EU rules (not currently AETR).
-Under EU 165/2014 as amended by EU 2020/1054, enter the country symbol after crossing the border of an EU member state at the beginning of their first stop, which must be at ferry port/train station of arrival or the nearest stopping place at or after the border for road borders.
-Entering this information is not necessary if the tachograph automatically records location data.
+Assimilated, EU and TCA rules (not currently AETR).
+Under EU 165/2014 article 34(7), as amended by EU 2020/1054, and TCA annex 31b section 4(6), enter the country symbol after crossing the border of an EU member state (or the UK) at the beginning of their first stop, which must be at ferry port/train station of arrival or the nearest stopping place at or after the border for road borders.
+(Vehicles fitted with smart tachograph 2 will record border crossings automatically.)

 Digital tachograph driver card | Digital tachograph company card